mmeyer95/meredithmeyer.info/kalman.md

 Where **x** is the state matrix, **P** is the process covariance matrix, **Q** is the measurement noise matrix, **F** is the state transiton matrix, and **H** is the measurement matrix.
 Kalman Filters are cyclic; A measurement step and prediction step are performed for each data point.

-Since radar measurements are in polar coordinates, the state vector must be converted to polar coordinates in order to compare the current state to a new radar measurement:
+Since radar measurements are in polar coordinates, the state vector {X,Y,Vx,Vy} must be converted to polar coordinates in order to compare the current state to a new radar measurement:

 <center><img src="https://live.staticflickr.com/7817/46680354765_b6c4b7939f.jpg"></center>